Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 ## Core Systems {#systems}
-Lisp-Stat is composed of several systems (projects), each independently useful and brought together under the Lisp-Stat system.
-Dependencies between systems have been minimised to the extent possible possible so you can use them without importing all of Lisp-Stat.
+Lisp-Stat is composed of several systems (projects), each independently useful and brought together under the Lisp-Stat umbrella.
+Dependencies between systems have been minimised to the extent possible so you can use them individually without importing all of Lisp-Stat.

 ### Data-Frame {#data-frame}